Applied AI Engineer

 How I Led and Shipped

-Led a team of 4 engineers building GenAI features across core workflows.
-Owned roadmap and technical direction, ran weekly release reviews with Quality Management and Operations, and set explicit guardrails for what the model can and cannot do in production.
+Led a team of 4 engineers delivering GenAI features across core workflows in a startup environment.
+Owned roadmap and technical direction, ran weekly release reviews with Quality Management and Operations, and set guardrails for what the system can and cannot do in production.

-Worked directly with C-level leadership to prioritize AI features, communicate constraints, and keep stakeholders aligned on risk, rollout, and reliability requirements.
+Worked directly with C-level leadership to prioritize AI work, communicate constraints, and align stakeholders on risk, rollout, and reliability requirements.

-Chose rule-based approval workflows over free-form generation to preserve audit trails.
+Chose rule-based approvals over free-form generation to preserve traceability.
 Slower iteration, defensible outputs.

-Delayed launch to add retrieval + citation rules so outputs had to be grounded in sourced data.
+Delayed launch to enforce retrieval + citation rules so outputs had to be grounded in sourced data.
 The goal: stop “plausible text” and force “verifiable evidence.”

-Shipped in phases: side-by-side comparison (AI vs. manual), then AI-assisted drafts, then AI-first with human approval.
-This reduced distrust and made failure cases visible early.
+Shipped in phases: side-by-side comparison, then AI-assisted drafts, then AI-first with human approval.
+Made failures visible early, before scale.

-Next: Tech Stack → What I used to run this in production
+Next: Tech Stack → What I used in production

 // Tech Stack